akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--When you have a Git repository locally, add GitHub as a remote and push up your master branch:-->

-Wenn Du bereits ein lokales Git Repository auf Deinem PC hast, kannst Du GitHub als zusätzlichen Remote hinzufügen und den master Branch pushen:
+Wenn Du bereits ein lokales Git-Repository auf Deinem PC hast, kannst Du GitHub als zusätzlichen Remote hinzufügen und den master Branch pushen:

 	$ git remote add origin git@github.com:testinguser/iphone_project.git
 	$ git push origin master

 <!--Now your project is hosted on GitHub, and you can give the URL to anyone you want to share your project with.
 In this case, it’s `http://github.com/testinguser/iphone_project`.
 You can also see from the header on each of your project’s pages that you have two Git URLs (see Figure 4-8).-->

 Das war es schon.
 Dein Projekt ist nun auf GitHub erreichbar.
 Du kannst jetzt die zugehörige URL an jeden weitergeben, den Du am Projekt teilhaben lassen willst.
 In unserem Beispiel lautet der Link hierfür `http://github.com/testinguser/iphone_project`.
-Im oberen Header-Bereich jeder Projektseite werden zwei verschiedene Git URLs angezeigt (siehe Abbildung 4-8).
+Im oberen Header-Bereich jeder Projektseite werden zwei verschiedene Git-URLs angezeigt (siehe Abbildung 4-8).

 <!--Figure 4-8.
 Project header with a public URL and a private URL.-->